-Offer messages are issued from $n \neq notifying the bidding SSP$ Agents whether their bid has been successful or not, SSP Agents note these offers in their offers record, $m \neq n$ .
+Offer messages are issued from "q notifying the bidding SSP Agents whether their bid has been successful or not, SSP Agents note these offers in their offers record, "O.

 This procedure effectively assigns to the SSP Agents that an SCP Agent trusts the most all the supply they want, giving priority to the most trusted Agents first, until all the supply is used up.
 The remaining Agents are rejected.
-Other quantification strategies can be implemented, for example equable distribution where each bidder receives a fair share of the supply, but these are not considered here further.
+Other quantification strategies can be implemented, for example equable distribution where each bidder receives a fair share of the supply, but these are not considered further here.

-4.3 SSP Utilisation Function
+3.3 SSP Utilisation Function

 When an SSP Agent has bid for, and received, more units than it actually requires it may return these excess units to unfortunate SCP Agents, who have lost the opportunity to use them and the units are wasted.
-If demand exceeds offers, the SSP Agent satisfies its customers as best it can, and transfers all the used offers from $m \bullet$ to the its utilisation record, $m \bullet$ (full utilisation).
-When offers exceed demand, $m \bullet$ is populated thus:
+If demand exceeds offers, the SSP Agent satisfies its customers as best it can, and transfers all the used offers from ${}{\rm m}\mathcal{O}$ to its utilisation record, ${}{\rm m}\boldsymbol{u}$ (full utilisation).
+When offers exceed demand, ${}{\rm m}\boldsymbol{u}$ is populated thus: